 Jeffrey P. Gold, M.D.

-Jeffrey P. Gold, M.D., is a nationally recognized leader and tireless advocate for transforming academic medical education.
+Jeffrey P. Gold, M.D., is a nationally recognizedleader and tireless advocate for transforming academic medicine and health care delivery.

 He became chancellor of the University of Nebraska Medical Center on Feb.1, 2014.
-He also chairs the board of UNMC’s partner, Nebraska Medicine.
+He also chairs the board of UNMC’s principal clinical care partner, Nebraska Medicine.

 Prior to joining UNMC, Dr. Gold served as Chancellor of the University of Toledo’s health science campus, which includes the Colleges of Medicine, Nursing, Pharmacy, Health Science and Human Service, and Graduate Medical Study.
 In that role, Dr. Gold had full leadership responsibility of the clinical, education and research programs, the faculty practice plan and the clinical delivery system.
 As Dean of the University of Toledo’s College of Medicine and Life Sciences, Dr. Gold was responsible for the cultivation and recruitment of faculty, development and implementation of its curriculum and ensuring the highest level of education for its students, residents and faculty.